Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Experiments

 \section{Experiments}

 In this section we analyze the performance of image classification models learned using the different synthetic datasets constructed as described in~\Cref{sec:imagenet_sd}.
 Due to the size of \imnetlong (roughly 1.3 million images), we perform most of our study on the smaller \imnethlong~\cite{tian2019cmc} dataset.
 This allows us to run multiple flavours of each synthetic dataset and to measure the impact of several design choices.
-Because \imnethlong is a random subset of \imnetlong, spanning over 100 classes and 126,689 images, it preserves some important characteristics of \imnetlong such as its fine-grained nature.
-We denote synthetic datasets for the two ImageNet subsets as \imnethsdlong (\imnethsd) and ImageNet-1K-SD (\imnetsd), respectively.
+Because \imnethlong is a randomly chosen subset of \imnetlong, spanning over 100 classes and 126,689 images, it preserves some important characteristics of \imnetlong such as its fine-grained nature.